magicleap/MRTK-MagicLeapOne/README.md

 1. Delete existing the following folders:
     - `Assets/MRTK-MagicLeap`
     - `Assets/MagicLeap-Tools` (If present)
-1. If you are upgrading to a newer version of both MRTK and the MRTK Magic Leap, follow the instructions on [Microsoft's MRTK Upgrade Guide](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/updates-deployment/updating?view=mrtkunity-2021-05) to update the MRTK components.
+1. If you are upgrading to a newer version of both MRTK and the MRTK Magic Leap, follow Microsoft's [MRTK Upgrade Guide](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/updates-deployment/updating?view=mrtkunity-2021-05) to update the MRTK components.
 Otherwise, continue to the next step.
-1. Download the latest version of the MRTK MAgic Leap package from the [releases section](https://github.com/magicleap/MRTK-MagicLeap/releases) on the GitHub page.
+1. Download and install the MRTK Magic Leap package by following the [Install MRTK Magic Leap](#install-mrtk-magic-leap) instructions.
-1. Import the newly downloaded package into your Unity project.

 # Notes

-#### Spatial Awareness
+## Spatial Awareness
 - Magic Leap's specific mesh features such as Vertex Confidence and Planarization can be enabled in the inspector when selecting the Magic Leap's SpatialAwarenessMeshOberverProfile.
 - The MRTK spatial mesh shaders require **Force Multipass** to be enabled.
 This can be done in Project Settings > Magic Leap Settings.
 - Meshing Settings can be changed at runtime using Magic Leap's MeshingSettings API.
 - Scene Understanding and Plane Finding are not supported.

-#### Input
+## Input
 - To ignore specific Controllers or Hands, edit the `_CurrentHandSettings` and `_CurrentControllerSettings` values before building in the `MagicLeapDeviceManager.cs` script.
 Run-time settings changes are not yet implemented.
 - You can use the `Trigger`, `Bumper`, and `HomeTap` as digital inputs.
 However,  no response is provided for `HomeTap down`.
 Instead, `HomeTap down` and `HomeTap up` are both executed simultaneously on `HomeTap up`.
 This is due to it being a system-level button.
 - You can also use the *Touchpad Touch*, *Touchpad Press*, and *Touchpad position* as input.

-#### Limitations
+## Limitations
 - This package is experimental and subject to errors, use at your own risk.
 We recommend backing up your project before implementing.
 - The Hand Mesh feature is not fully implemented.
 - The System Keyboard is not currently integrated.